 The majority of satellite data assimilated currently is radiances.
 Radiances, rather than retrieved products, are assimilated directly (Andersson et al., 1994), wherever possible.
 The current operational configuration uses clear level-1C radiances from a number of sensors, including ATOVS (McNally et al., 1999), AIRS, IASI, ATMS, as well as geostationary water vapour clear-sky radiances (Munro et al., 2004).
-Clear, cloudy and precipitation-affected microwave imager radiances from TMI, SSMI/S, WINDSAT are monitored or assimilated using an all-sky approach, and a parallel datastream of AMSU-A data is sent through the all-sky route for monitoring purposes too (though AMSU-A is actively assimilated using the normal clear-sky route).
-Hence there are currently two routes in the IFS to assimilate satellite radiances, one for normal clear-sky radiances and totally overcast infrared radiances, and one for all-sky microwave radiances.
+Clear, cloudy and precipitation-affected radiances from microwave imagers such as SSMI/S and microwave humidity sounders such as MHS are monitored or assimilated using an all-sky approach.
+A parallel datastream of AMSU-A data is also sent through the all-sky route for monitoring purposes, though AMSU-A is actively assimilated using the normal clear-sky route.
+Hence there are currently two observation operators in the IFS to assimilate satellite radiances, one for normal clear-sky radiances and totally overcast infrared radiances, and one for all-sky microwave radiances.